fschuch/wizard-template/README.md

    - `pytest-randomly` that randomizes the test order;
    - `pytest-rerunfailures` that re-runs tests to eliminate intermittent failures;
    - `pytest-xdist` that parallelizes the test suite and reduce runtime, to help the previous points that increase the workload;
-   - The file [hatch.toml](hatch.toml) includes configuration for them.
+   - The file [pyproject.toml](pyproject.toml) includes configuration for them.

 #### Continuous Integration